 We may also provide your personal data to third parties who may process your data as part of the services they carry out on our behalf.
 In order to provide you with the services that you have requested from us, the following third parties may also need to process your personal data:

-a) Third party product and service providers who we engage on your behalf to provide the products or the services that you have agreed to purchase (such as the purchase of tickets on our website).
-This may include, for example, fulfilment houses, taxi companies, courier companies (such as DPD), Royal Mail and local Restaurants who you may request us to make a booking on your behalf;
+Third party product and service providers whom we engage on your behalf to provide the products or the services that you have agreed to purchase (such as the purchase of tickets on our website).
+This may include, for example, fulfilment houses, taxi companies, courier companies (such as DPD), Royal Mail and local Restaurants with who you may request us to make a booking on your behalf;

-d) Local competition partners who team up with us to host competitions who we share personal data with as part of our partnership;
+Local competition partners who team up with us to host competitions with who we share personal data as part of our partnership;

-Please be aware that businesses operating on our Holiday Park (eg Hubbox, WiFi, SeaBreeze), or advertisers / websites that have links on our site may collect personally identifiable information about you.
-This privacy statement does not cover the information practices of those websites or businesses.
+Please be aware that business that operate on our Parks (eg Hubbox, WiFi, SeaBreeze), or advertisers / websites that have links on our site may collect personally identifiable information about you.
+This privacy statement does not cover the information practices of those web sites or businesses.

 As our requirements change, we may need to change the third parties that process your personal data to meet those requirements.

-We do not sell or rent your personal data to anyone, we will never provide your personal data to another company or charity for their marketing purposes without your explicit consent.
+We do not sell or rent your personal data to anyone, we will never provide your personal data to another company or organisation for their marketing purposes without your explicit consent.

 How do we protect your personal data?